barban-dev/midea_inventor_dehumidifier/README.md

 Development
 -----------
-If you can write Python and you are interested in inproovind and expanding this work, feel free to clone this repo.
+If you can write Python and you are interested in improoving and expanding this work, feel free to clone this repo.
 Drop me a line if you wish to merge your modifications in my repo too.

 Disclaimer